 Council and Camp Sustainability Analysis

-Based on the Application to Operate, some councils will be asked to complete a full Camp Strategic Analysis, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.
+Councils will be asked to complete sustainability analyses, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.